yaplik/satnogs-client/doc/architecture.rst

 Our current scripts under ``bin/scripts`` are:

-* ``satnogs-poller``: Run the scheduler queue in the background and fetch jobs from the network.
+* ``satnogs-client``: Run the scheduler queue in the background and fetch jobs from the network.
-* ``satnogs-task``: Given the required data, manually spawn an observation task.